wooster0/shifting/README.md

 * [Simeji](https://simeji.me):

 &emsp;&emsp;One of the best Japanese keyboards.
-It works great for English too.<br>
+It works great for other languages too.<br>
 &emsp;&emsp;Some data is sent to a cloud to improve conversion accuracy but data is deleted within 60 days<br>
 &emsp;&emsp;and the cloud can be turned off.